Exchange voucher for cash

 Dear Mayor Jansen, dear members of the Committee for Social Affairs and Equal Opportunities,

-With horror and dismay, we observe the gradual introduction of the payment card for people receiving asylum seeker benefits in Baden-Württemberg.
-Due to the multitude of discriminatory, restrictive, and exclusionary aspects of the payment card, we oppose its introduction in Heidelberg.
+We watch with horror and disbelief as the gradual introduction of the prepaid card for people receiving benefits under the Asylum Seekers Benefits Act in Baden-Württemberg unfolds.
+Due to the multitude of discriminatory, restrictive, and exclusionary aspects of the prepaid card, we oppose its introduction in Heidelberg.

 Read moreShow less

-1. People seeking protection have an account in Heidelberg like everyone else.
-With the giro account card, they can access their money.
-If they are not yet in the workforce, they initially receive benefits according to the AsylbLG.
-These will be transferred to payment cards in the future, with which both cash expenditures and transfers/debits are restricted.
-Objective: No transfers to own family and smugglers, deterrence, reduction of "pull factors".
-This background for the payment card violates our basic rights: the prohibition of discrimination, the protection of the family, personal rights.
+1. People seeking protection in Heidelberg, like others, have a bank account.
+With the giro card, they can access their money.
+If they are not yet employed, they initially receive benefits under the Asylum Seekers Benefits Act.
+These are intended to be transferred onto prepaid cards in the future, which will limit both cash withdrawals and transfers/direct debits.
+Objective: No transfers to their own families and smugglers, deterrence, reduction of "pull factors."
+This rationale for the prepaid card violates our fundamental rights: the prohibition of discrimination, the protection of the family, personal rights.

-2. The payment card is an infringement of personal rights.
-Refugees are thereby controlled.
-Shopping in their preferred stores may not be possible because setting up the card reader is too expensive for small shops.
-Transfers and debits require approval from the Social Welfare Office.
+2. The prepaid card is an infringement of personal rights.
+Refugees are thus harassed.
+Shopping at their preferred stores may not take place because the installation of card readers in small shops may be too expensive.
+Transfers and direct debits require approval from the social welfare office.
 If there are special needs, an application must be submitted.
-50 € cash is an amount at the discretion of the office.
-The allocation of the payment card itself is discretionary.
-This will not only additionally burden the administration but also monstrously increase the dependency of the concerned on the office, especially because they lose transparency.
+50 € cash is an amount subject to the office's discretion.
+The assignment of the prepaid card itself is subject to discretion.
+This will not only additionally burden the administration but also monstrously increase the dependence of those affected on the office, as transparency for them is lost.

-3. The aim of introducing the payment card will not be achieved anyway.
-The weekly report 49/2024 of the DIW shows that foreign transfers are only made to a very small extent by refugees, and certainly least of all by those receiving benefits under the AsylbLG, since these benefits (a maximum of 441€) are below the citizen's income and certainly do not meet the requirements set by the ruling of the Federal Constitutional Court in 2012, according to which the subsistence minimum should not be relativized through migration policy.
-Also, flight reasons naturally outweigh the question of benefits.
+3. The objective of introducing the prepaid card is not achieved anyway.
+The weekly report 49/2024 of the DIW shows that international money transfers originate only to a minimal extent from refugees, and certainly least of all from those receiving benefits under the Asylum Seekers Benefits Act, as these benefits (a maximum of 441€) are below the citizen's income and certainly do not meet the requirements set by the 2012 ruling of the Federal Constitutional Court, which stipulated that the subsistence minimum must not be politically relativized through migration policies.
+Moreover, reasons for fleeing undoubtedly outweigh questions of benefits.

-4. The introduction of a restrictive payment card is part of a major assault on the rights of people seeking protection.
-The dismantling of social rights for refugees goes hand in hand with the expansion of Fortress Europe and efforts to gradually relinquish the responsibility for refugee protection (Universal Declaration of Human Rights of 1948, Article 14) and obligations not least in the form of the Geneva Refugee Convention.
-The extreme right has succeeded in developing a dominant discourse that sees people seeking protection only as a threat.
-Unfortunately, even democratic parties have increasingly adopted this racist narrative for years.
-They thus advance processes of de-solidarization and shift the social discourse to the right.
-The payment card is nothing more than populist symbol politics serving racism and further marginalizes, discriminates, and controls those seeking protection.
+4. The introduction of a restrictive prepaid card is part of a large-scale attack on the rights of people seeking protection.
+The reduction of social rights for refugees coincides with the expansion of Fortress Europe and efforts to gradually rid oneself of responsibilities for refugee protection (Universal Declaration of Human Rights of 1948, Article 14) and obligations, not least in the form of the Geneva Refugee Convention.
+The extreme right has succeeded in developing a determining discourse that views people seeking protection only as a threat.
+Unfortunately, this racist narrative is increasingly being adopted by democratic parties, furthering processes of de-solidarization and shifting societal discourse to the right.
+The prepaid card is nothing but populist symbolic politics that cater to racism and further marginalize, discriminate against, and control those seeking protection.
 Integration looks different!

-5. The introduction of the payment card is not inevitable.
-NRW has introduced an opt-out regulation allowing municipalities not to implement the payment card.
-Several major cities have already made use of this.
-But there is also resistance in Lower Saxony: although there is no opt-out regulation there, the city of Hanover has declared it will not introduce the payment card and confidently provides open resistance.
-The city council has declared by a majority and with the factions of CDU, SPD, and the Greens that the card will not be introduced because it is discriminatory.
+5. The introduction of the prepaid card is not inevitable.
+NRW has introduced an opt-out regulation that allows municipalities not to implement the prepaid card.
+Several major cities have already taken advantage of this.
+However, resistance is also growing in Lower Saxony: although there is no opt-out regulation there, the city of Hanover has declared that it will not introduce the prepaid card and is thus confidently engaging in open resistance.
+The city council has declared by a majority and with the factions of CDU, SPD, and Greens that it will not introduce the card because it is discriminatory.

-We call on the factions of the Heidelberg City Council and the administration to also reject the discriminatory and pointless payment card in Heidelberg.
+We call on the factions of the Heidelberg City Council and the administration to also reject the discriminatory and pointless prepaid card in Heidelberg.

 Initial signatories